equinor/data-science-template/README.md

 # DataScienceTemplate
 This is a simple starting template for data science projects.
-It contains many of the essential artifacts that you will need and presents a number of best practices.
+It contains many of the essential artifacts that you will need and presents a number of best practices including a standard template to guide and gather information relating to the process and specific use case.

 As it is impossible to create a single template that will meet every projects needs, this example should be considered a starting point and changed based upon the working and evolution of your project.